Maksym7415/eat-beat_RN/README.dev.md

 expo build:android --release-channel staging-v0-3-0

 npm run build:expo
-3. Enter login and password from the section **ATTENTION ACCESS FOR THE EXPO**

 4. When build is complete,  you can dowload apk at the section **Successfully built standalone app:**